Get started today.

 The best way to avoid mold in your home to address moisture, humidity, and flooding as soon as you find it -- before the mold can grow.

-Our SaniDry™ XP dehumidification system is a self-draining, Energy Star rated system that's strong enough to dry the entire basement.
+Our SaniDry™ XP dehumidification system is a self-draining, energy efficient system that's strong enough to dry the entire basement.

 It includes an air filtration system that can remove dust mite waste and some mold spores from the air.
 A powerful blower motor allows it to dehumidify your basement while located in a closet or utility area.